 (*This post was sponsored by Raley's.
 All opinions are my own.)

-I usually don't start out a blog post like this, but you all KNOW how expensive gluten free products are.
+I usually don’t start a blog post like this, but you all KNOW how expensive gluten free products are.
 It is one of the biggest downsides to gluten free living!
-Cookie lovers need to look no further than my favorite grocery store, Raley's (aka Nob Hill Foods in my area).
+Cookie lovers need to look no further than my favorite grocery store, Raley’s (aka Nob Hill Foods in my area).

 How to temper eggs:

-The first step to tempering eggs is adding a very small amount (1 tablespoon) of the hot liquid.
+The first step to tempering eggs is adding a small amount (1 tablespoon) of the hot liquid.
 I whisk the whole time and gradually add the hot liquid.
 Once half of the liquid is whisked in, it is safe to add the rest of the liquid.

-Pour the wet ingredients into the dry ingredients and mix well.
+Step 3: Mix the wet ingredients into the dry ingredients.

-Normally, I wouldn't suggest letting cookie dough sit, but coconut flour absorbs a LOT of moisture, and you want to ensure everything is absorbed before you bake the cookies.
+Usually, I wouldn’t suggest letting cookie dough sit, but coconut flour absorbs a LOT of moisture, and you want to ensure everything is absorbed before you bake the cookies.

-(*Note: Raley's chocolate chips are not paleo.
-If you prefer a full-on paleo chocolate chip, Raley's carries several brands, including Lily's Chocolate Chips.)
+Note: Raley’s chocolate chips are not paleo.
+If you prefer a full-on paleo chocolate chip, Raley’s carries several brands, including Lily’s Chocolate Chips.

-Take them out of the oven and cool on a cooling rack.
+Step 6: Take them out of the oven and cool on a cooling rack.
 If you are like me, I like them warm when the chocolate chips are still slightly melted and gooey!

-These paleo cookies can be tricky if you substitute or change ingredient amounts.
+These homemade grain-free chocolate chip cookies can be tricky if you substitute or change ingredient amounts.
 Here are some questions people often ask.
+If you are craving gluten free chocolate chip cookies, try my daughter’s favorite gluten free chocolate chip cookies recipe.

 - Mr. Fearless Dining's favorite Gluten Free Snickerdoodles recipe.